-Here is an standout example of Signet's success in streamlining the Army’s methods for corporate use: To provide a practical discipline that
+Here is an example of Signet's success in tailoring the Army’s approaches for corporate use: To

-bridges some of the Army’s military-specific methods that fill out their AAR cycle over to the time-limited business context, Signet developed
+bridge some military-specific methods that fill out the Army's AAR cycle over to the time-limited business context, we developed

 In situations where adaptability and resiliency is essential in execution of a complex project, we show teams how to use a version of the Army’s habit

 of conducting walkthrough rehearsals as part of their due diligence.